Stoncodessomething/SwordAPI/README.md

-# Restful API for Nortal Recruitment / SwordAPI
+# Restful API for listing swords

 SwordAPI is a simple RESTful API built in .Net.
 The main functionality of the API is to look at, edit, add and delete swords along with their other parameters into/from a Microsoft SQL database.
 Designed to work locally.